British American Oil Company

-The British American Oil Company Limited was a Canadian integrated petroleum company that operated between 1906 and 1969.
+British American Oil Company Limited was a Canadian integrated petroleum company that operated between 1906 and 1969.
 British American was founded in Toronto in 1906 by Albert Leroy Ellsworth (1876–1950).
 By the 1950s, the Gulf Oil Corporation of Pittsburgh had become British American's controlling shareholder.
 In 1956 Gulf merged its Canadian subsidiary, the Canadian Gulf Oil Company, with British American using the latter's name.
 In 1969 British American amalgamed with its subsidiaries into a new company called Gulf Oil Canada Limited.
 After several name changes ending at Gulf Canada Resources Limited, the company was acquired in 2001 by Conoco, becoming Conoco Canada Resources Limited (now ConocoPhillips Resources Canada).

 History

 Early years

 The British American Oil Company was founded in Toronto, Ontario, in 1906 by Albert Leroy Ellsworth (1876–1950).
 He was born in Welland, Ontario, and had worked for 9 years at Standard Oil's Acme Refinery in Buffalo, New York.
 The company was organized with a Province of Ontario Charter dated October 17, 1906, and its first office building was located at the corner of King and Yonge Streets in Toronto.

 In 1908, with 8 shareholders, B/A built Canada's third refinery on 3 acres on the eastern waterfront in Toronto.
 The company refined imported crude oil and its main product was kerosene; a then-useless by-product was gasoline, which was dumped into a swamp.
 B/A acquired a Dominion Charter which allowed it to expand eastward into Quebec as well as west into other provinces.
 Expansion was swift, with the refinery expanding to 40 acres and crude oil production was up to 32,000 barrels per month.
 Most of the product was hauled on horse-drawn wagons and in wooden barrels by rail.

-In 1920 B/A purchased the Winnipeg Oil Company and established regional headquarters in Winnipeg, Manitoba.
+In 1920, B/A purchased the Winnipeg Oil Company and established regional headquarters in Winnipeg, Manitoba.
 The company was by then marketing a variety of products, including gasoline, motor oil, benzene, anti-freeze, and others under a variety of brands, both in-house and from other companies.
 In 1924 B/A entered the U.S. as a producing company with the formation of the Toronto Pipeline Company.
 In 1925 B/A formed the British-American Oil Producing Company in Delaware to develop producing oil fields which were then being discovered in Oklahoma.
 It was a wholly owned subsidiary of B/A with operations confined to the United States.

-In 1922 Ellsworth, together with several partners, established the Clear Vision Pump Company Limited (CVPC) which amongst other products, was the first pump that provided a visual check of the gasoline being dispensed.
+In 1922, Ellsworth, together with several partners, established the Clear Vision Pump Company Limited (CVPC), which amongst other products was the first pump that provided a visual check of the gasoline being dispensed.
 CVPC acquired similar companies in Canada and the United States which led to the formation of the Service Station Equipment Company Limited in 1927, later renamed International Metal Industries Limited.